Andrew Puzder, Trump's first pick for labor secretary, is out as fast food CEO

 Related: Trump's Labor secretary pick uses bikinis to sell burgers

 It's not clear whether Puzder will get a golden parachute.
-CKE and Puzder's spokesman did not immediately respond to requests for comment.
+CKE declined to comment on financial arrangements related to his departure.

 Trump's new pick for Labor secretary, Alexander Acosta, goes before a Senate committee on Wednesday.